About Color Connection

 Why Color Connection Exists

-Color Connection was created to help caregivers and loved ones find calm, dignity, and a sense of belonging through creative expression.
+Color Connection was created to help caregivers and their loved ones find moments of calm, dignity, and connection through gentle creative expression.

-Our goal is to support moments of calm, connection, and dignity for people living with dementia and those who care for them.
+to support moments of calm, connection, and dignity for people living with dementia and for those who walk beside them.

 How Color Connection Is Designed

-Color Connection is guided by four core principles that shape every page, illustration, and companion guide we create.
+Color Connection is guided by four principles that shape every page, illustration, and Companion Guide.

 Dementia-Informed Design